 * * *

-This replaces the Country Specific Information for Kuwait dated May 28, 2013, to update the section on Special Circumstances.
+This replaces the Country Specific Information for Kuwait dated June 11, 2013 to update the sections on Entry/Exit Requirements for U.S. Citizens and Threats to Safety and Security.